glmack/music_reviews/README.md

 To peform t-test and z-test we assumed that data is:

-- Approximately normally distribuited
-    We checked the distribution plotting a histogram
+- Approximately normally distribuited: we checked the distribution plotting a histogram.

-- Collected randomly
+- Collected randomly: we collected random samples for each test.
-    We collected random samples in the case where we applied t-test.
-In case of a z-test, we treated the review scores or each author as samples, even if they were not chosen randomly.
-The reason for that is that we precicely wanted to see if the means are reflective of the population assuming they belong to a single author.

-- The observations are independent
-    We can assume that the observations are independent.
+- The observations are independent: we can assume that the observations are independent.

 **Findings**

-Throughout the analysis we dicovered that
+Throughout the analysis we dicovered that these are the answer to the questions :

 1. There is statistical difference between review scores of 'metal' genre and 'jazz' genre.
 2. However, when the same person does the review, they do not assign different scores to 'metal' and 'jazz' genres.
 3. The reviewers have no particular bias towards assigning higher or lower score in general comparing to mean dataset score.